 Need-Based Financial Aid

-Prospective first year students wishing to be considered for need-based financial assistance must first complete an International Student Certification Of Finances in the applicant portal along with the CSS Profile (available October 1) .
-Both of these documents are due at the time of application.
+Prospective first year students wishing to be considered for need-based financial assistance must first complete an International Student Certification Of Finances in the applicant portal along with the CSS Profile (available October 1).
+Both of these requirements are due at the time of application.
 The University is not able to grant fee waivers for the CSS Profile.
 Please note, we do not accept the International Student Financial Aid Application (ISFAA).

 Based upon a review of academic qualifications, financial need, and availability of student aid resources, each applicant may be considered for financial assistance which may include a self-help component, consisting of a student loan and student employment, along with University scholarship assistance.
 The International Student Certification Of Finances and the CSS Profile will be reviewed along with the student’s application for admission.
 The financial aid and admissions decisions are done together.